finol-digital/Card-Game-Simulator/docs/README.md

 ![Main Menu Image](screenshots/mainmenu.png)

-In the resulting popup, type or paste the url that hosts the json for the custom game you would like to download:
+In the resulting popup, type or paste the url for the custom game you would like to download:

 ![Game Popup Image](screenshots/gamepopup.png)